-The Latest: Hawaii lava causes fireworks-like explosions
+The Latest: Hawaii volcano's sulfur dioxide emissions surge

 PAHOA, Hawaii – The Latest on the eruption of Kilauea volcano on Hawaii's Big Island (all times local):